 That means in the Lisp family, symbols are semantically context sensitive.
 At the head of an application they can only denote a function and there is no ambiguity; but within the body of the application they can denote either a function or the symbol quoted.
-Lets us say a symbol is innocent in Qi if it is used simply to refer to itself and non-innocent if not
+Lets us say a symbol is idle in Qi if it is used without naming anything.

-To help reading, Common Lisp includes the expression 'function' which disambiguates innocent symbols from the other kind; the expression (mapcar (function reverse) '((1 2) (2 3) (3 4))) does what (mapcar 'reverse '((1 2) (2 3) (3 4))) does but the semantics of 'reverse' is clarified to show that the programmer is referring to the function not the symbol itself.
+To help reading, Common Lisp includes the expression function which disambiguates idle symbols from the other kind; the expression (mapcar (function reverse) '((1 2) (2 3) (3 4))) does what (mapcar 'reverse '((1 2) (2 3) (3 4))) does but the semantics of reverse is clarified to show that the programmer is referring to the function not the symbol itself.

 Qi I and Qi II followed Common Lisp in making symbols semantically context sensitive, relying on the Common Lisp compiler to decipher the ambiguity and make the correct choice.
 Being specifically tailored for multiplatform development, Shen can make no such assumption.
 It is quite possible that the native platform does not support symbols as data objects in the manner of Lisp; in which case it is possible to construct a simulation of Lisp symbols by using tagged 2 element vectors (one element a tag to show it is impersonating a symbol, the other to hold a string representation of the symbol; see Coping with Missing Symbols in the document of porting).

 However the problem arises of the context sensitivity of symbols; when should a symbol should be 'vectorised' in a non-Lisp language and when not?
-For instance, if the symbol 'reverse' is vectorised in the context (map reverse [[1 2] [2 3] [3 4]]), then the map function will crash, since it receives a vector and not a function as an argument.
-But in the context [John put the car into reverse], it is right to vectorise the symbol 'reverse' because it is naming itself and not calling a function.
+For instance, if the symbol reverse is vectorised in the context (map reverse [[1 2] [2 3] [3 4]]), then the map function will crash, since it receives a vector and not a function as an argument.
+But in the context [John put the car into reverse], it is right to vectorise the symbol reverse because it is not calling a function.
 How does one proceed?

 There are several solutions to this problem.
-One is to simply avoid innocent symbols and insist that strings do all the work of innocent symbols.
-This follows the path of languages like ML where innocent symbols do not exist.
+One is to simply avoid idle symbols and insist that strings do all the work of idle symbols.
+This follows the path of languages like ML where idle symbols do not exist.
 It would mean that in Shen, [p & q] could not be written; only ["p" "&" "q"].
-However this would probably not appeal to those Lispers, like myself, who enjoy the convenience of working with innocent symbols.
+However this would probably not appeal to those Lispers, like myself, who enjoy the convenience of working with idle symbols.